Alchemy

 Sadly, religion, metaphysics, and spirituality turned out to have nothing to do with science.

 Early Faust was no friend of science.
 He embraced black magic after giving up on the available body of knowledge and its slow and pedantic acquisition.
-Faust was wrong, after all – there was no recourse to God or to the Devil, and alchemy ultimately held more promise than Faust expected.
+Faust was wrong, after all – there was no recourse to God or to the Devil, and alchemy held more promise than Faust expected.
 Time would show that rationalism was the way to go.

 Goethe’s Faust was further along in this: he knew the value of reason and of effort, and foresaw a world where God-blessed, man (and Faust) is saved through his initiative and noble works.
 Yet there is a Faustian hell in this too, for we have since seen that cold rationalism and great works alone are insufficient.
 Homunculus-like; the child’s half-formed.